rush-db/rushdb/docs/docs/concepts/search/aggregations.md

 - `fn`: 'collect' - The aggregation function name
 - `alias`: string - The record alias to use
 - `field?`: string - Optional field to collect (if not provided, collects entire records)
-- `uniq?`: boolean - Optional flag to collect unique values only.
+- `unique?`: boolean - Optional flag to collect unique values only.
 True by default.
 - `limit?`: number - Optional maximum number of items to collect
 - `skip?`: number - Optional number of items to skip
 - `orderBy?`: TSearchSort - Optional sorting configuration